oasisfeng/island/faq.md

 - Error in setup: **"Oops!
 Couldn't set up your work profile.
 Contact your IT department or try again later."**

+  If your device has "Dual Apps", "App Twin" or similar feature, it may be implemented by the same "Android for Work" infrastructure as Island.
+This leads to a conflict, thus you can not use both Island and these features.

-  Your device is probably incompatible with Android for Work.
+  Otherwise, your device is probably incompatible with Android for Work.
 At present, you can only [setup Island manually](/setup.md).

 - Error in setup: **"Custom OS installed" (Samsung-specific)**